 NFIP insurance currently caps coverage at $250,000.
 If your home costs more than that and you want protection for its entire value, private insurers should be able to help.
 Your mortgage lender will most likely require you to have most, if not all, of your home value insured (the amount left over after your down payment).

-Paying for all this coverage can be pricey, so plan ahead for these costs, and compare quotes from multiple insurers.
-Budget more for your home purchase and for ongoing costs such as insurance than you think you need.
+Paying for all this coverage can be pricey, so plan for these costs, and compare quotes from multiple insurers.
+Budget more for your home purchase and for ongoing expenses such as insurance than you think you need.
 Buy your policy right away, as there is a waiting period.